-Scalaris the type of values in the sparse matrix or dense vector.
+Scalaris the data structure used for storing values.
 This is the type most likely to be changed by many users.
 The most common use cases are

-std::complex<double>.
-However, many other data types can be used, as long as they have specializations for Teuchos::ScalarTraits and Teuchos::SerializationTraits, and support the necessary arithmetic operations, such as addition, subtraction, division and multiplication.
+complex<double>.
+However, any data type can be used so long as it implements Teuchos::ScalarTraits and Teuchos::SerializationTraits and supports the necessary arithmetic operations, such as addition, subtraction, division and multiplication.

 LocalOrdinalis used to store indices representing local IDs.
 The standard use case, as well as the default for most classes, is

-GlobalOrdinalis used to store global indices and to describe global properties of a distributed object (e.g., global number of entries in a sparse matrix, or global number of rows in a vector.)
+GlobalOrdinalis used to store indices representing global IDs and to describe global properties of a distributed object (e.g., global number of non-zeros in a sparse matrix, global number of rows in a vector.)
 The

 GlobalOrdinaltherefore dictates the maximum size of a distributed object.

-Nodetype.
+Node type.
 This node fulfills the Kokkos Node API and allows the Tpetra objects to perform parallel computation on one of a number of shared-memory nodes, including multi-core CPUs and GPUs.
-You can set the Node type to control what shared-memory parallel programming model Tpetra will use.

 The Tpetra::Distributor class is unique in that it is not parametrized by any templated types.
 However, the class includes some templated member functions.
 The Tpetra::Distributor::createFromRecvs() method is templated on the ordinal type used to encode IDs, while Tpetra::Distributor::doPosts() and the other post methods are templated on